The three parts of most Critical Reasoning arguments: Premise(s) + Assumption(s) = Conclusion

 Before you read the answer choices, it can be helpful to come up with your own answer to the question.
 Don’t try to predict the exact answer, but just get a general idea so you don’t blunder blindly into the answer choices.

-If the question is far over your head, it’s time to consider flagging the question and skipping it for now.
+If the question is far over your head, it’s time to consider making your best guess and moving on.

 Evaluate the Choices